yshalsager/telegram-utils-bot/README.md

 ### Jurigged for Live Reload

-We use [Jurigged](https://github.com/breuleux/jurigged) for live code reloading during development.
+[Jurigged](https://github.com/breuleux/jurigged) is used for live code reloading during development.
 This allows you to see changes in your code immediately without manually restarting the application.

 To use Jurigged: